Set Up an Existing User’s Details in GAT Flow #

 GAT Flow allows a Google Workspace Admin or Delegated Auditor to set up an existing user’s details via a simple workflow.

-You can set up set user’s Job title, cost center, department, and employee type at once and many more when selecting the action: Change user employee information.
+You can set up a user’s Job title, cost center, department, and employee type at once, and many more when selecting the action: Change user employee information.

 - First Name